Kissing the Blarney Stone and visiting the Castle

-There is also many other stones related to Druids and witchcraft, and making wishes, and it gives my son the creeps and we take off.
+There are also many other stones related to Druids and witchcraft, and making wishes, and it gives my son the creeps and we take off.

-We head over a stone bridge and as the sun peeks out again, the refection on the water is glorious!
+We head over a stone bridge and as the sun peeks out again, the reflection on the water is glorious!

 As we leave, I spy crocuses popping up in the lawns of the grounds to the castle.

 We really enjoyed our time at the Blarney Castle.